Hitchcock poster

 The inciting incident occurs at 12 minutes when Hitchcock discovers the book "Psycho" about Ed Gein's murders.
 He becomes obsessed with the lurid, taboo material - something shocking and dangerous that could reinvigorate his career..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Hitchcock makes the active choice to mortgage his house and self-finance Psycho.
+This demonstrates the protagonist's commitment to Hitchcock makes the active choice to mortgage his house and self-finance Psycho.
 He and Alma commit everything to this risky, controversial project.
 No turning back., moving from reaction to action.

 The Collapse moment at 73 minutes (74% through) represents the emotional nadir.
 Here, Hitchcock suffers a collapse - literal and metaphorical.
 After wrapping production, exhausted and paranoid, he has a health crisis.
 He's hospitalized.
 His obsession has nearly destroyed him, his marriage, and everything.
 "Whiff of death" as he faces mortality., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.